- Author: Ehab R Saad, MD, MA, FACP, FASN; Chief Editor: Herbert S Diamond, MD more...

 A study of circadian variation in PMR found that plasma concentrations of IL-6, IL-8, TNF-α, and IL-4 peaked between 4 and 8 am in both untreated patients and controls,although levels of those cytokines were higher throughout the day in patients.
 The peak in cytokines matched the early-morning peak of pain and stiffness in untreated patients.
 In addition, melatonin levels were consistently higher in patients than in controls and varied with time, peaking around 2 am, suggesting that melatonin stimulates cytokine production, which in turn accounts at least partly for PMR symptoms.

 The exact cause (or causes) of PMR is unknown.
 The disease is more common among northern Europeans, which may indicate a genetic predisposition.
 Other risk factors for PMR are an age of 50 years or older and the presence of GCA.

 An autoimmune process may play a role in PMR development.
 PMR is associated with the HLA-DR4 haplotype.
-High level of IL-6 is associated with increased disease activity.
+A high level of IL-6 is associated with increased disease activity.

 Many investigators believe that nonerosive synovitis and tenosynovitis are responsible for many symptoms of PMR.

 In the United States, the average annual incidence of polymyalgia rheumatica (PMR) is 52.5 cases per 100,000 persons aged 50 years and older.
 The prevalence is approximately 0.5-0.7%.